xscriptordev/terminal/ghostty/README.md

   - Copies all `themes/*.ini` into `~/.config/ghostty/themes` (or downloads them from the repo if not present locally).
   - Backs up any existing config to `~/.config/ghostty/config.bak.<timestamp>`.
   - Installs the provided `config` to `~/.config/ghostty/config` and (on macOS) also writes to `~/Library/Application Support/com.mitchellh.ghostty/config`.
-- Ensures the default theme line is `theme = xscriptor-theme.ini`.
+- Ensures the default theme line is `theme = x.ini`.
 - Appends shell aliases to `~/.bashrc` and `~/.zshrc`.
 - Reload your shell session:
   - `source ~/.bashrc` or `source ~/.zshrc`